Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 When you are in edit mode, you can make the Weights of the active Group visible on the mesh:

-Search the *Mesh Display* panel in the Properties region.
+Search the *Mesh Display* panel in the Sidebar region.
 And there enable the *Show Weights* option.
 Now you can see the weights of the active Vertex Group displayed on the mesh surface.